aprbhatt/League-of-Legends-data-analysis/README.md

 ## Final Model
 To improve upon the baseline, we added two new early-game features:
-xpdiffat10: Experience point difference at 10 minutes — reflects which team is gaining more levels early
+xpdiffat10: Experience point difference at 10 minutes, which reflects which team is gaining more levels early
-csdiffat10: Minion kill difference at 10 minutes — an indicator of farming efficiency and lane control These features are relevant to predicting match outcome because they indicate map pressure, laning success, and early resource control, which often snowball into a win in professional League of Legends.
+csdiffat10: Minion kill difference at 10 minutes, an indicator of farming efficiency and lane control These features are relevant to predicting match outcome because they indicate map pressure, laning success, and early resource control, which often snowball into a win in professional League of Legends.
 We applied different preprocessing steps for different features:
 golddiffat10: Scaled with StandardScaler
-xpdiffat10: Transformed with QuantileTransformer to reduce skew and better fit a tree model firstblood and csdiffat10: Left as-is (binary and small-scale numeric) We trained a RandomForestClassifier using a Pipeline with a ColumnTransformer, and tuned hyperparameters using GridSearchCV with 5-fold cross-validation.
+xpdiffat10: Transformed with QuantileTransformer to reduce skew and better fit a tree model firstblood and csdiffat10: Left as it is
+We trained a RandomForestClassifier using a Pipeline with a ColumnTransformer, and tuned hyperparameters using GridSearchCV with 5-fold cross-validation.
 The parameters we tuned were:
 Number of trees (n_estimators)
 Tree depth (max_depth)